jthegedus/jthegedus/README.md

 	alt="The Simpsons.
 Mr Burns: We need some excitement around here"> -->

-I like a smooth consistent workflow so contribute to many parts within my stack: dev tool management (asdf-vm), docuentation site generator (docsify & docsify-select), google cloud (asdf-gcloud and meta-cloud-builders) and firebase (asdf-firebase).
+I like a smooth consistent workflow so contribute to many parts within my stack: dev tool management (asdf-vm), documentation site generator (docsify & docsify-select), google cloud (asdf-gcloud and meta-cloud-builders) and firebase (asdf-firebase).

 ### 📝 Weblog